anindyar/dmProxy/README.md

 Step 1.
 -------
-Download `dmProxy.sh` or simply do a git clone of this folder.
+Download `dmProxy.sh` and `dmProxy.conf` or simply do a git clone of this folder.
 I recommend to do it in a folder like /opt/dmProxy.
-But you are welcome to use your imagination.
+But you are welcome to use your imagination. then move `dmProxy.conf` to /etc/

 Step 2.
 -------
-open the dmProxy file in your favorit text editor and localize the first block with your system settings.
+Now open the `/etc/dmProxy.conf` file in your favorit text editor and localize it  with your system settings.
 Everything is commented pretty well.
 Though I am bad with spellings so pardon my typos ;-) ! here is a quick list of what all you would need to replace

-Line 17: `INSPECT_DIR=/var/spool/filter` -- This is the folder where the mails will be captured and worked on. we will create it in the next step
+Line 3: `INSPECT_DIR=/var/spool/filter` -- This is the folder where the mails will be captured and worked on. we will create it in the next step

-Line 18: `SENDMAIL=/usr/sbin/sendmail`  -- Your sendmail location. do a `whereis sendmail` to find this
+Line 5: `SENDMAIL=/usr/sbin/sendmail`  -- Your sendmail location. do a `whereis sendmail` to find this

-Line 19: `HTTP="https"` -- Change it with what suites you.
+Line 7: `HTTP="https"` -- Change it with what suites you.
 HTTP or HTTPS. this will be appended at the beginning of the link

-Line 20: `DOMAIN="monitoringclient.com"`  -- Your domain goes here
+Line 9: `DOMAIN="monitoringclient.com"`  -- Your domain goes here

-Line 21: `export PGPASSWORD=""` -- Put your Postgres Password Here. yes plain text. bad idea. there are other ways to do this aswell. do some googling ;-)
+Line 11: `export PGPASSWORD=""` -- Put your Postgres Password Here. yes plain text. bad idea. there are other ways to do this aswell. do some googling ;-)

-Line 22: `dbHost=""` -- Put your PostgreSQL Hostname or IP here
+Line 13: `dbHost=""` -- Put your PostgreSQL Hostname or IP here

-Line 23: `dbName=""` -- And DB Name Goes here. most likely it will be discourse.
+Line 15: `dbName=""` -- And DB Name Goes here. most likely it will be discourse.

-Line 24: `dbUser=""` -- Finally the db user.
+Line 17: `dbUser=""` -- Finally the db user.
 Remember the plain text password in line 21? create a readonly DB user and use it for this script.

 And you are pretty much done with the script